5 Different Ways for Reheating Pulled Pork

 Step 5) Add some apple juice to the bottom of a crock pot or pot on the stove and bring it to a boil.

-Step 6) Place your pulled pork in a steaming basket and set it over boiling apple juice.
+Step 6) Place your meat in a steaming basket and set it over boiling apple juice.

 Step 7) Let it steam for 30 minutes or until meat gets to an internal temperature of 165 °F.